 Whip up your own kitchen disinfecting spray using this recipe.
 If you don’t have Bandit’s oil, no worries because she links to a tutorial to make your own.

-Bathroom tiles can be a hustle to clean once they get stained, and so, you should avoid having to do major shower scrubbing my using this daily shower spray instead.
+Bathroom tiles can be a hustle to clean once they get stained, and so, you should avoid having to do major shower scrubbing by using this daily shower spray instead.
 It makes keeping a clean shower so much easier, plus, with your choice of essential oil, the bathroom will smell fresh all the time.

 Are you a total germophobe?
 If so, you’ll love this toothbrush sanitizer recipe.
 I never knew how many germs my toothbrush could harbor.
 Ew!

-Fight off mildew with a natural mildew spray made with vinegar, rubbing alcohol and essential oil.
-While vinegar is the main ingredient, the rubbing alcohol gives it a little boost.
+Fight off mildew with a natural mildew spray made with vinegar, rubbing alcohol, and essential oil.
+While vinegar is the main ingredient, rubbing alcohol gives it a little boost.

-Keep a bottle of eyeglasses cleaner in your purse, car, office and at home.
+Keep a bottle of eyeglasses cleaner in your purse, car, office, and at home.
 It’s super cheap to make thanks to this recipe.
 Some rubbing alcohol and liquid dishwashing soap is adequate to keep your glasses crystal clear and your vision 20-20